wagerfield/onno/docs/utils.md

 ### `resolve`

 Takes an array of `paths` and iterates over them against a `lookup` object to try and resolve a value.
-Paths towards the start of the array will be resolved first.
+Paths are resolved from left to right within the array.

 ```js
 const lookup = {